psperkins/mystic-tape-deck/wp-content/plugins/leadin/readme.txt

 <a href="https://knowledge.hubspot.com/getting-started-with-the-hubspot-crm-free/lead-flows-and-collected-forms-faq?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">Check out this help article</a> for more details.

+**What is available in the free email marketing tool?**
+HubSpot’s free email marketing tool offers 2000 email sends per calendar month, with HubSpot branding.

 = My question is not listed. =

 Please <a href="https://community.hubspot.com?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">visit the HubSpot Community</a> for more detailed documentation and support.
 Thank you!